Can you lose weight by walking? The answer is “Yes, but…” Walking is real cardio, and a great way to get healthy and support weight loss.

 Limits of Walking for Weight Loss

-Although walking can burn 200-300 calories per hour or more, there’s a famous quote which says “you can’t out-exercise a bad diet.”
+Although walking can burn 200-300 calories per hour or more, there’s a famous quote that says “you can’t out-exercise a bad diet.”
+What you eat is as (or more) important than how much you exercise!
 With any exercise and weight loss plan, it’s important to consider calories burned versus calorie intake.
 Let’s face it – it’s just easier (and faster) to eat or drink calories than it is to burn them.
 (What’s a calorie?
 Find out here!)